Kearney to retire after Barbarians game

 Confirming his retirement on Twitter, Kearney said: "It's always been a dream to play for the @Barbarian_FC and what a historic team to play your last game of rugby with, grateful for the opportunity!"

-Kearney's glittering rugby career included two Six Nations Grand Slam triumphs while he won four European Cups and six Pro14 titles with Leinster, for whom he made 219 appearances.
+Kearney's glittering rugby career included four Six Nations titles, two of which were Grand Slam-winning campaigns, while he won four European Cups and six league titles with Leinster, for whom he made 219 appearances.

-Ireland's most decorated player, he also toured with the British and Irish Lions twice, in 2009 and 2013.
+He also toured with the British and Irish Lions twice, in 2009 and 2013.

-Kearney was a regular for Ireland under Declan Kidney and Joe Schmidt, featuring in the Grand Slam winning teams of 2009 and 2018 along with the historic victories over New Zealand in 2016 and 2018.
+Kearney was a regular for Ireland under Declan Kidney and Joe Schmidt, featuring in the Grand Slam-winning teams of 2009 and 2018 along with the historic victories over New Zealand in 2016 and 2018.

 Earlier this year, Kearney returned to GAA club action with Louth club Cooley Kickhams following his departure from Western Force after a 16-year break from Gaelic games.